Interferometric visibility of single-lens models: the thin-arcs approximation: Summary and perspectives

-In this work, we first reviewed the main concepts and general formulae of interferometric microlensing, and detailed the equations useful to treat the case of a single lens.
-We recalled the well-known visibility formula for a point-source, that we generalised to multiple lenses.
-We then treated the case of an extended source, and proposed a new approach for the calculation of the visibility, allowing a robust and numerically efficient calculation.
+In this work we first reviewed the main concepts and general formulae of interferometric microlensing, and detailed the equations useful for treating the case of a single lens.
+We recalled the well-known visibility formula for a point source, and then treated the case of an extended source, for which we proposed a new approach for the calculation of the visibility, allowing a robust and numerically efficient calculation.

-This formalism allowed us to establish a new approximation, that we coined `thin-arcs approximation', which applies to microlensing events of medium or higher magnification observed around the peak, \textit{i.e.} a large fraction of potential observational targets.
-We demonstrated that the computation time using this approximation is $\times6$ to $\times10$ times faster than with the exact formula, and applies over a wide range of lens-source separations.
+This formalism allowed us to establish a new approximation, which we called the thin-arcs approximation, and which applies to microlensing events of medium or higher magnification observed around the peak (\ie a large fraction of potential observational targets).
+We demonstrated that the computation time using this approximation is six to ten times faster than with the exact formula, and applies over a wide range of lens-source separations.
 It even turns out that a direct transition from the point-source to the thin-arcs approximations is possible in many situations, without having to calculate the visibility with the exact formula.

-Having accurate models and reliable numerical methods is of particular importance, as the number of targets is expected to increase significantly in the near future, especially with an interferometric instrument like GRAVITY+ for the VLTI, in development at ESO.
+Accurate models and reliable numerical methods are of particular importance as the number of targets is expected to increase significantly in the near future.
+Based on a four years of statistics of microlensing events alerted by the OGLE collaboration (2011--2014, about 7\,000 events), \cite{CassanRanc2016} found that the number of potential interferometric targets $N$ scales as $\sim 10^{0.4 \times {\Delta m_K}}$ with the event's peak magnitude $m_K$ \citep[obtained from a linear regression of the event's count, right panel of Figure 3 in][]{CassanRanc2016}; in other words, a gain in $\sim2.4$ magnitudes in the instrument sensitivity results in about ten times more potential microlensing targets.
+Pushing the limiting magnitude of current or new-generation interferometers will therefore have a huge impact on the field.